 As a rule of thumb, it is always a good idea to time the cancelation of your insurance with the date of sale.
 This ensures that you’re protected for as long as you own the vehicle.

 Jerry is a car insurance broker and comparison shopping app.
 Sign up takes just 45 seconds and then Jerry generates competitive quotes from the country’s top insurance providers.
-Jerry does all the hard work for you so you’ll never have to deal with forms, phone calls, or hassles.
+Jerry does all the hard work for you so you’ll never have to deal with forms or phone calls!

-Read on to find out more about canceling your car insurance and selling your car.
+Read on to find out more about canceling your car insurance after selling your car.

 Compare auto insurance policies